Bridge the knowledge gap.

 ATP’s training is provided as a complete program and not provided as training at an hourly “rate.”

 At any time, both you and ATP have the right to terminate your participation for any reason.
-If your training is terminated, you will be charged $600/Hr. for Multi-Engine, $150/Hr. for AATD and $30/Hr. for Ground School.
+If your training is terminated, you will be charged $600/Hr. for Multi-Engine, $230/Hr. for Single-Engine, $150/Hr. for AATD and $30/Hr. for Ground School.
 If you elect to terminate your training, in addition to the hourly rates listed above you will also be charged $495.00 non-refundable course deposit.

 In the unlikely event that you fail the practical test, you may obtain extra training as a one-hour-block program for $500.
 This will include flight training from 0.9 to 1.3 hours, ground school, pre- and post-flight briefings, and the use of the aircraft for the re-check (Examiner's fee is separate, and still applies).

 ATP makes every effort to successfully complete your flight program within the allocated flight time.
-We have become the number one multi-engine flight training company by consistently achieving this goal.
+We have become the number one flight training company by consistently achieving this goal.